weizequan/CGDetection/Dataset/README.md

 - `RAISE`: 8156 raw images from the [Raw Images Dataset](http://loki.disi.unitn.it/RAISE/download.html).
 - `VISION`: images from the [VISION dataset](ftp://lesc.dinfo.unifi.it/pub/Public/VISION).
 Note that, this link is available only via Mozilla Firefox as from 25/03/2020.

-To construct NI dataset, you need reference the detailed description in Section 3 (Datasets) of our paper.
-In addition, the corresponding data splits are reported in TrainValTestSplit/NI_*.txt.
+To construct NI(CG) dataset, you need reference the detailed description in Section 3 (Datasets) of our paper.
+In addition, the corresponding data splits are reported in TrainValTestSplit/NI(CG)_*.txt.

 ## Citation
 ```